 News & Events

-One new member, two returning members and five student representatives will be sworn in at the Portland Board of Public Education Inauguration Ceremony on Dec.
-5. The Board also will vote to elect a new chair and vice chair for the coming year.
+One returning Board member, two new members and six student representatives were sworn in at the Portland Board of Public Education’s Dec.
+5 Inauguration ceremony.
+The Board also voted for Sarah Lentz to serve for the second time in a row be the Board’s new chair for the coming year and for Abusana “Micky” Bondo to again be vice chair for a second year.